oneapi-src/distributed-ranges/doc/spec/source/containers/mhp_distributed_dense_matrix.rst

    template <typename T, typename Allocator> class distributed_dense_matrix;

-The class will be merged and dokumented soon
+The class will be merged and documented soon

 Description